ocaml-community/awesome-ocaml/README.md

 - **Frameworks**:
   - [Opium](https://github.com/rgrinberg/opium) – Sinatra like web toolkit for OCaml.
   - [Ocsigen Eliom](http://ocsigen.org/eliom/) – Eliom is a full-featured multi-tier framework, for developing multi-platform Web and mobile apps as 100% OCaml distributed applications.
 It can also be used for more traditional Web or mobile apps: Web sites, single page applications, REST API, etc.
-  - [Ohm](http://ohm-framework.com/) - Ohm was an open source web framework for the OCaml language which is now dead.
   - [webmachine](https://github.com/inhabitedtype/ocaml-webmachine) – A REST toolkit for OCaml.
 OCaml webmachine is a layer on top of cohttp that implements a state-machine-based HTTP request processor.
 It's particularly well-suited for writing RESTful APIs.
 As the name suggests, this is an OCaml port of the webmachine project.

 - **Tools**: